-The publication published on the occasion can be found here.
+The publication celebrating the 10th anniversary of the program can be found here.

-In June 2019, students and lecturers from the master program Urban Agglomerations, Barrier-Free-Systems and UMSB spent a prolonged weekend in Lyon in France and visited many urban developments and some architectural projects.
-Each student prepared a short report to a project which they presentated on tour.
-These were for instance the urban development projects Part-Dieu, La Duchère, La Confluence, the development of the riverbanks and public spaces in the historic city centre, the Croix-Rousse district and housing estates from the 1920s such as the Gratte-Ciel district and Les États-Unis.
-Furthermore we visited the Musée des Confluences from CoopHimmelb(l)au and the Museum and Roman Theaters Lugdunum from Bernard Zehrfuss.
+In June 2019, students and lecturers from the master’s programs: Urban Agglomerations, Barrier-Free-Systems and UMSB spent an extended weekend in Lyon in France and visited many urban developments and some architectural projects.
+Each student prepared a short report of a project which they presented on tour.
+Examples of these included the urban development projects Part-Dieu, La Duchère, La Confluence, the development of the riverbanks and public spaces in the historic city center, the Croix-Rousse district and housing estates from the 1920s such as the Gratte-Ciel district and Les États-Unis.
+Furthermore, we visited the Musée des Confluences designed by CoopHimmelb(l)au and the Museum and Roman Theaters Lugdunum designed by Bernard Zehrfuss.

-The trip to Madrid took place from May 5th till 8th, 2016.
+The trip to Madrid took place from 5-8 May, 2016.
 It was the second excursion with this group of Urban Agglomerations students.
 We spent the 4 days looking at Madrid's architecture, culture and phases of urban development.
 Together we visited historic buildings as well as newly created urban peripheries.
 We strolled over public spaces, such as the Plaza Mayor and walked through the old city and its squares, the Plaza de la Villa, Plaza San Andrés and Campo de Cebada.
 On the way we visited the mercado San Miguel and its surroundings.

-And finally, we ended this day with a visit to the Escuelas Pías de San Fernando Library of the Universidad Nacional de Educación a Distancia (UNED) in Lavapiés (J. I. Linazasoro).
-An arranged meeting with sociologist Andres Walliser was very interesting.
-Together with him and a group of citizens, we visited the new urban interventions and participation projects in the Tetuán neighborhood.
+Finally, the day ended with a visit to the Escuelas Pías de San Fernando Library of the Universidad Nacional de Educación a Distancia (UNED) in Lavapiés (J. I. Linazasoro).
+On the next day, a pre-arranged meeting with sociologist Andres Walliser was very interesting.
+Together with him and a group of citizens, we visited the new urban interventions and participation projects in the Tetuán.
 We learnt a lot about the Ganando Metros Tetuán.
 Later in the day we looked at further projects developed according to the urban development program (PAU).
 The PAU is the legal framework for urban development of complete neighborhoods in Spain.

-This excursion took us to Barcelona, where we spent four days from May 16th till 20th, 2012.
+This excursion took us to Barcelona, where we spent four days from the 16th May to the 20th May, 2012.
 The purpose was to study the urban developments and structures within and around the city.
-We travelled with a group of students and lecturers from the master programs Urban Agglomerations and UMSB.
-Dr. Kathrin Golda-Pongratz composed an inspiring program and guided the group through the city during the stay.
+We travelled with a group of students and lecturers from the master’s programs Urban Agglomerations and UMSB.
+Dr. Kathrin Golda-Pongratz created an inspiring program and guided the group through the city during the stay.

 Obviously the Olympic area from 1992 and Mies van der Rohes’ Barcelona Pavillion, built in 1929 as the German National Pavillion for the International Exhibition, were on the agenda as well.

-In preparation to the excursion, each student wrote a text to a specific topic.
-In Barcelona the students held their presentation on site.
-Topics were the World Exhibition 1888, the Olympic Games in 1992, public spaces in Barcelona, the development of the harbor, the project 22@Barcelona, the conversion of industrial buildings and Forum Barcelona 2004.
+In preparation to the excursion, each student wrote a text for a specific topic.
+In Barcelona, the students held their presentation on site.
+Topics included the World Exhibition 1888, the Olympic Games in 1992, public spaces in Barcelona, the development of the harbor, the project 22@Barcelona, the conversion of industrial buildings and Forum Barcelona 2004.

 We looked at the Sagrera High Speed railway, a new intermodal hub, which is to become the second of two main stations in Barcelona.
-And finally we visited Eixample, the vast urban extension area, beyond Barcelona's medieval walls at the end of the 19th and early 20th century.
+Finally we visited Eixample, the vast urban extension area, beyond Barcelona's medieval walls at the end of the 19th and early 20th century.

-A group of students and lecturers from the two master programs Urban Agglomerations and UMSB jointly went on an excursion to Istanbul.
+A group of students and lecturers from the two master’s programs Urban Agglomerations and UMSB went on an excursion to Istanbul.
 The trip was scheduled for 5 days from February 25th till March 2nd, 2011.